 We are subject to income taxation in the U.S., numerous state jurisdictions and Mexico.
 Our 2008 tax year was the most recent year examined by the IRS.
 In 2011 the IRS closed their exam of 2008 with no changes and decided not to examine our 2009 tax year.
 Also in 2011, California and Illinois closed their examinations of our 2006 through 2007 tax years and 2007 through 2008 tax years, respectively.
-Both state examinations resulted in small refunds due to us.
-Examinations of various tax years by Maryland and Michigan remain open.
-Although no other significant examinations are currently in effect, tax years 2008 through 2010 generally remain open to examination by the major tax jurisdiction to which we are subject, with the exception of years closed by the examinations discussed above.
+Both state examinations resulted in small refunds.
+Examinations of various tax years by Maryland remain open.
+Although no other significant examinations are currently in effect, tax years 2009 through 2011 generally remain open to examination by the major tax jurisdiction to which we are subject, with the exception of years closed by the examinations discussed above.